 Eric Avery

 b.
-1948, Milwaukee, Wisconsin; lives in Galveston, Texas
+1948 in Milwaukee, WI; lives in Galveston, TX

 A Texas physician and psychiatrist, Dr. Avery worked for more than 20 years as a psychiatrist in a large HIV/AIDS clinic.
 All the while Dr. Avery turned to printmaking to comment on the social conditions he observed around him.
 His stark graphic imagery captures human rights abuses, social responses to disease, death, sexuality, and the body.
 Avery often references art historical works, and his Tamarind prints quote such monumental works as Theodore Gericault’s The Raft of the Medusa, 1824; John Singleton Copley’s Watson and the Shark, 1778; and Rembrandt’s Christ in the Storm on the Sea of Galilee, 1633.